diegogonzalezmaneyro/data_science-nanodegree/L1_CRISP-DM/README.md

 In this case, you will be using the Stackoverflow survey data to get some insight into each of these questions.
 In the rest of the lesson, you can work along with me to answer these questions, or you can take your own approach to see if the conclusions you draw are similar to those you would find throughout this lesson.

 ## 3. Prepare Data

-Luckily stackoverflow has already collected the data for us.
+For Data Wrangling there are some good tips in that section [here](https://chrisalbon.com/) Luckily stackoverflow has already collected the data for us.
 However, we still need to wrangle the data in a way for us to answer our questions.
 The wrangling and cleaning process is said to take 80% of the time of the data analysis process.
 You will see that will hold true through this lesson, as a majority of the remaining parts of this lesson will be around basic data wrangling strategies.

 We will discuss the advantages and disadvantages of the strategies discussed in this lesson